-67 WALL STREET, New York - September 20, 2012 - The Wall Street Transcript has just published its Biotechnology and Pharmaceuticals Report offering a timely review of the sector to serious investors and industry executives.
+67 WALL STREET, New York - January 11, 2013 - The Wall Street Transcript has just published its Northeast and Mid-Atlantic Banks Report offering a timely review of the sector to serious investors and industry executives.
 This special feature contains expert industry commentary through in-depth interviews with public company CEOs, Equity Analysts and Money Managers.
 The full issue is available by calling (212) 952-7433 or via The Wall Street Transcript Online.

-In the following excerpt from the Biotechnology and Pharmaceuticals Report, an UBS Investment Bank discusses his top picks for the sector for investors:
+In the following excerpt from the Northeast and Mid-Atlantic Banks Report, two expert analysts discuss their outlook for the sector for investors:

 TWST: M&A has been fairly quiet, as I understand.
 Are you expecting that to change?
 You mentioned both acquirers and then potential acquirees.

 Mr. Kelley: Actually, compared to national averages, we're seeing a lot more M&A activity throughout the Northeast corridor, and we think in the year ahead, the Northeast once again will see a higher level of M&A activity than other parts of the country.
 I think a couple of factors are driving that.
 Number one, again, you have a little bit stronger regional economy, particularly in New England.